cse110-sp24-team24/cse110-sp24-team24/README.md

-# Team 24 - Developer Journal
+# Team 24 - Computer PAWgrammers

+## Purrfect Notes: A PAWgrammer's Notebook

 A simple and intuitive developer journal application to keep track of your daily coding activities, thoughts, progress, and meeting notes.
 This project aims to help developers maintain a log of their work, which can be useful for reflection, accountability, and improvement.